DumbDev69420/ScuffedGui/README.md

 # Your Part:
 You are welcomed to look at my code and fix stuff if you see stuff or add stuff and more functionality, stability and fix performance related stuff.
-Or not its your Decision :)
+Im a Student that doesnt have much time on his Hand, so i would be very happy if you take part in our Project